Yan103/Onegin/README.md

 Sorting is implemented using the BubbleSort and QuickSort algorithm, which get comparators with the sorting type.

+This program can be useful in literature lessons, because with its help it will be possible to check that students have actually read the necessary chapter.
+Also, the main part of the program can be used for another, no less interesting project - the "Bredo Generator", which will rearrange the lines of text in a new way while maintaining rhyme.

 ## Installation and compilation
 To run the program on your computer, download the repository and run the Makefile